phpdpy/developer-roadmap-cn/src/data/roadmaps/devops/content/102-live-in-terminal/105-networking-tools.md

 - `dig` - DNS lookup utility.
 - `scp` - Secure copy.

-`traceroute` command is a command in Linux that prints the route a network packet takes from its source (e.g. your computer) to the destination host (e.g., roadmap.sh).
+`traceroute` command is a command in Linux that prints the route a network packet takes from its source (e.g. your computer) to the destination host (e.g., road-maps.cn).
 It is quite valuable in investigating slow network connections as it can help us spot the slow leg of the network packet journey through the internet.

 - [How to Run Traceroute in Linux](https://linuxhint.com/run_traceroute_linux/)
 - [Traceroute command in Linux with examples](https://www.geeksforgeeks.org/traceroute-command-in-linux-with-examples/)